alirezanet/Gridify/docs/guide/README.md

 # Introduction

-Gridify is a dynamic LINQ library that converts your *strings* to a LINQ query in the easiest way possible with excellent performance. it also, introduces an easy way to apply Filtering, Sorting and pagination using text-based data.
+Gridify is a dynamic LINQ library that converts your *strings* to a LINQ query in the easiest way possible with excellent performance. it also provides an easy way to apply Filtering, Sorting, and pagination using text-based data.

 ## How It Works